detekoi/compact-chat-overlay/README.md

 - **Initial Connection Guide**: Streamlined first-time setup with a helpful connection prompt.
 - **Accessibility Considerations**: Disable background images for high contrast and better readability.

-Simply describe any game, aesthetic, or mood (like "Minecraft," "cyberpunk night city," or "cozy forest vibes"), and the AI will generate a complete theme with perfectly matched colors, fonts, and background image!
+Simply describe any game, aesthetic, or mood (like `Minecraft`, `cyberpunk night city`, or `cozy forest vibes`), and the AI will generate a complete theme with perfectly matched colors, fonts, and background image!

 ## Try It Now